 This post may contain affiliate links.
 For more information, read my disclosure policy.

-My easy Lemon Curd recipe is the perfect easy lemon curd!
+My easy Lemon Curd recipe is the perfect easy curd!
 Just a few ingredients and you can make it from scratch.
-It tastes so much better than from the store!
+It tastes so much better than from the store.

 If you’ve never made homemade lemon curd, you should.
 It’s so much tastier than the kind from the jar.
-Plus, store-bought lemon curd is sometimes hard to find and it’s expensive.
+Plus, store-bought is sometimes hard to find and it’s expensive.

 All lemon curd recipes are basically similar, with similar ingredients.
 However, my lemon curd recipe has one big difference: